The Accounting Cycle

 - Suspense Accounts: This is a general ledger account where transactions are temporarily recorded as sometimes it is not clear what it is for.
-So, until become clear, it can be placed here for the time being.
+So, until it becomes clear, it can be placed here for the time being.

-The purpose of the Trial Balance (an internal report compiled from the accounting records) is to provide a quick check that for every debit entry made, an equal credit has also been made.
+The Trial Balance is an internal report compiled from the accounting records and it’s purpose is to provide a quick check that for every debit entry made, an equal credit has also been made.
 Each debit and credit should include the same date and identifying code so in case of error, it can be traced back to a journal and transaction source document.